 You can use a hand lotion to help calm down and take away the redness of the skin.
 Some hand lotions use oatmeal honey, or aloe vera to help calm the skin down.

 Rough and bumpy skin is one step further than dry skin.
 Many people will get this after they have dry skin and do nothing to fix it.
 Your skin will feel rough when moving over it with your hands.
 Some people say that their skin feels like sandpaper; this is what they are referring to.
 A good hand lotion will help rough and bumpy skin.

 Where To Apply Hand Lotion:

-Hand lotion can be used anywhere on body, It’s just not for your hands.
+Hand lotion can be used anywhere on the body, It’s just not for your hands.
 When you use it, it should have a nice smooth and silky feeling to it.
 The difference between it and other body lotion is just the thickness of the product.
-Hand lotion will have a thinner consistency then body lotion.
+Hand lotion will have a thinner consistency than body lotion.
 Body lotion will be thicker, absorb slower, and have a greasy feeling to it.

 Apply hand lotion to your hands.
 If you are using a pump bottle make sure that you don’t get too much for your hands.
 Gently rub your hands together until the lotion is absorbed into your skin.
 If you apply too much lotion, you can apply it to your arms.